cs4ewp3/wp3/3.5/README.md

 #### Summary

 This scenario addresses the challenges raised by insufficient authentication in the maritime scenario.
-To address this issue the adaptive authentication system monitors contextual factors and behavioral features of its users to identify changing security risks.
-The system can decide to enforce an authentication method to mitigate the security risks and maximize user convenience.
+To address this issue, we leverage the Adaptive Authentication asset developed at UCD.
+This asset monitors contextual factors and behavioral features of its users to identify changing security risks.
+It can then decide to enforce an authentication method to mitigate the security risks, maximize user convenience and system performance.

 #### Resources